hariddha-coder/DKD-deep-krishi-development/Idea.md

 This project and its concept are the original intellectual property of Shraddha Singh.
 Cloning or forking this repository is allowed only for learning or contribution purposes.
 **Any unauthorized use of this concept for commercial or academic presentation without credit is strictly prohibited.**
+This document and its contents are protected under the MIT License.
+Unauthorized use or duplication is strictly prohibited.